-What does the currently business do?
+- What does the current business do?
 How did it get here?
 Where does it want to go?

 The outcome should be a strategic story that is robust, credible and achievable, and will engage its intended audience, both internal and external (managers, employees, investors, or grant makers).

-In addition, by considering these questions, it starts to become clear what is and isn’t important to the businesses’ future success.
+In addition, by considering these questions, it starts to become clear what is and isn’t important to the business’s future success.

 The outcomes of this process will be used to build a financial model that will then be used to assess the feasibility of the proposed plans.
 The financial model is the only place where all the business elements (strategy, sales, product, staffing and investment requirements) come together and the relative importance and risks of each become clear.
 It will quickly become apparent if the outcomes in the model are irrational, if the plans don’t match the strategic story or if key benchmarks can’t be achieved.

-When the model doesn’t work the assumptions are then challenged, challenged, and challenged again, until the amended assumptions do work.
-And when the model does work, the next step is to challenge the logic and assumptions to improve cashflow, limit risk, better use capacity, smooth sales challenges or address a skills shortage.
-It will also become clear when (or even if) external investment is required, and how much.
-The assumptions will be challenged again, to ensure the investment stages are rational from an investor’s point of view (for example if the plan shows unattainable funding needs).
-Once all the above has been resolved it is possible for managers and founders to be confident that the plan they have produced can withstand vigorous interrogation from the most cautious of stakeholders.
+When the model doesn’t work, the assumptions are then challenged, challenged, and challenged again until the amended assumptions do work.
+And when the model does work, the next step is to challenge the logic and assumptions to improve cash flow, limit risk, better use capacity, smooth sales challenges or address a skills shortage.
+It will also become clear when (or even if) external investment is required and how much.
+The assumptions will be challenged again to ensure the investment stages are rational from an investor’s point of view (for example, if the plan shows unattainable funding needs).
+Once all the above has been resolved, managers and founders can be confident that their plan can withstand vigorous interrogation from the most cautious of stakeholders.